 - an image.

-Every menu item has an UberMenu button on it, and when clicked, the plugin’s menu opens with a bunch of settings.
+Every menu item has an UberMenu button, and when clicked, the plugin’s menu opens with various settings.
 It also has its special menu elements, like Column, Row, Divider, Tabs block, Dynamic Posts, Dynamic Terms, Menu Segment, and Widget Area.

 UberMenu plugin pros & cons